Groundlings Theatre

 Since its establishment Groundlings Theatre Trust has been successful in fundraising to support works for both the organisation and theatre, including:

 - Theatres Trust Theatres at Risk Capacity Building Programme grant of £19,000 awarded in 2020 to support governance and business planning works for the organisation, and to undertake a new conditions survey for the building.
-Works completed in spring 2021.
 This work was seen as crucial in supporting future grant applications.

 - Funding for urgent repairs through Historic England’s Covid-19 Emergency Heritage at Risk Response Fund.
 This allowed Groundlings Theatre Trust to complete restoration works to the front elevation of the theatre including the large Venetian window, the central feature of the main façade.
 Volunteers also renewed the bar and flooring inside.

 - Successful application to the Community Ownership Fund to purchase the theatre, with support from Portsmouth City Council to provide match funding for the bid.
-Sadly, the owner took the decision to sell the building to real estate developer, Pompey Properties Limited.
+The sale to the current owner meant this grant work could not proceed.

-The Groundlings Theatre Trust has made contact with the new owner in the hope of establishing a brighter future for the theatre.
-Initial discussions regarding the necessary structural repair works to the Venetian Room appear hopeful.
+The Groundlings Theatre Trust is building a relationship with the new owner in the hope of establishing a brighter future for the theatre with a long-term lease.
+Initial steps have been positive with vital repair work completed on the Venetian Room, enabling the public hire of space once again.

-While it is not currently the owner of the building, The Theatres Trust together with Historic England will continue to advise The Groundlings Theatre Trust and support it in ongoing discussions with the new owner and with potential funders to find a route to securing both building and operation.
+Theatres Trust will continue to advise The Groundlings Theatre Trust and support it in ongoing discussions with the new owner, other stakeholders such as Historic England, and with potential funders to find a route to securing both building and operation.

 Main and interior photo The Groundlings Theatre Trust.